noahbroyles/Robocrypt/README.md

 >     ) ‑> bytes

 Gets the salt bytes used to encrypt and decrypt things.

-Args
+If a salt file is not specified, a default salt location for your OS will be used.
+If there is not a salt at that location, robocrypt will attempt to generate a new salt.
+The salt file location is stored in the environment variable `ROBO_SALT_FILE`.

+**Args**
 **```salt_file```** :&ensp;<code>str</code>
-:   The file to read the salt from.
-If not specified, a default for your OS will be used.
+:   The file to read the salt from

-Returns
+**Returns**
 <code>str</code>
 :   the salt bytes